ayamahmoud22/AZureAssessment/README.md

 3- Customize Resource Manager template "Paramaters, Variables"
 ![Settings Window](https://i.ibb.co/yStrK4z/VS.png)

+Using the Publish Website dialog, select Microsoft Azure Web Apps

+In the next dialog, either select an existing web app, or follow the prompts to create a new web application.
+Note: If you choose to create a web application, the Web App Name chosen must be globally unique.

+Once you have selected the web app, click Publish

 4- Deploy project to Azure
 For the AzureRM module script, use Visual Studio: